 The most important step for anyone is to e-mail Jim at galornsoc@earthlink.net and ask to be placed on the list to receive the GOS announcements and bird PDFs.
 These twice-a-week collections teach members about birds (sometimes other animals) and inform members of activities and opportunities.
 Nobody will get your e-mail and you can get off any time.
-NEW!
 View our special 5-part Winter Waterbirds series here.

 January, Rio Grande Valley